ReiterKM/liDARP/README.md

 E-Mail kendra.reiter@uni-wuerzburg.de

 ## Authors and acknowledgment
-The author of the code is Kendra Reiter (kendra.reiter@uni-wuerzburg.de), partially based on code by Daniela Gaul (gaul@math.uni-wuppertal.de).
+The author of the code is Kendra Reiter (kendra.reiter@uni-wuerzburg.de), partially based on code for the [Rolling-Horizon Event-Based Graph](https://git.uni-wuppertal.de/dgaul/rolling-horizon-algorithm-for-dynamic-darp) by Daniela Gaul (gaul@math.uni-wuppertal.de).
 The code was developed at the University of Würzburg, Germany with support from Marie Schmidt and Michael Stiglmayr.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />

-The line-based Dial-a-Ride Problem © 2024 by Kendra Reiter is licensed under [CC BY-NC-SA 4.0 ](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This work is licensed under [CC BY-NC-SA 4.0 ](https://creativecommons.org/licenses/by-nc-sa/4.0/).